saigecarter/DH110-22F-Demo/ASSIGNMENT07/README.md

 ## Tasks
 1. Login/Create account
 2. Look for and register for a volunteer opportunity
-3. Look for a nonprofit organization
+3. Find a nonprofit organization and make a donation
 4. Access saved events and organizations

 ## Interactive Prototype